-2.3 Special Characters and Symbols
+2.4 Special Characters and Symbols

-2.3.1 Quotation Marks
+2.4.1 Quotation Marks

 You should not use the " for quotation marks as you would on a typewriter.
 In publishing there are special opening and closing quotation marks.
-In LATEX, use two 's on for opening quotation marks and two 's for closing quotation marks.
+In IAT_FX , use two 's (grace accent) for opening quotation marks and two 's (apostrophe) for closing quotation marks.
+For single quotes you use just one of each.

-'''

-"'Please press the 'x' key."
+"'Please press the 'x' key.'

-'''